raspberrypilearning/charting-champions/en/step_3.md

 --- /task ---

 --- task ---
-1

 **Test:** Run your code and look at the text it prints out.

-Notice how the list is surrounded by the same square brackets — `[]` — you used to make a list.
-Also, the strings in the list are separted by commas, just like your lists were.
+Notice that the list is surrounded by the same square brackets — `[]` — you used to make a list.
+Also, the items in the list are separted by commas, just like your lists were.

 ```
-Lines:  ['team,medals', 'United States,2399', 'Russia,1413', … 'Virgin Islands,1', 'Liechtenstein,0']
+Lines:  ['team,medals', 'United States,2399' … 'Liechtenstein,0']
 ```

+**Debug:** Make sure you have indented the code under `with`, like in the example above.

+**Debug:** If you see a message about `read` or `splitlines` being 'not defined', then check that you have included `f.` before `read()` or `data` before `splitlines()`, so Python knows which variables have those functions.

 --- /task ---